Best Balance Transfer Cards of 2019

 There’s no annual fee or foreign transaction fee, making it a great choice for budget-conscious shoppers.

-Like the HSBC Cash Rewards Mastercard® credit card, the Capital One® SavorOne?
-Cash Rewards Credit Card gives you a 0% introductory APR offer for 15 months.
+Like the HSBC Cash Rewards Mastercard® credit card, the Capital One® SavorOneSM Cash Rewards Credit Card gives you a 0% introductory APR offer for 15 months.
 After that, an APR of 16.24%-26.24% (Variable) applies.
 However, we rank this card higher due to its other perks.

-You can earn up to 3% cash back on dining and entertainment, and 1% cash back on all other purchases.
-And unlike some of the cards mentioned above, the Capital One® SavorOne?
-Cash Rewards Credit Card offers a signup bonus.
-Spend just $500 within the first three months of opening an account and get a $150 cash bonus, a 30% return on your spend.
+You can earn up to 3% cash back on dining and entertainment, 2 % at grocery stores and 1% cash back on all other purchases.
+And unlike some of the cards mentioned above, the Capital One® SavorOneSM Cash Rewards Credit Card offers a signup bonus.
+Spend just $500 within the first three months of opening an account and earn a one-time $150 cash bonus, a 30% return on your spend.

 There are no annual fees or foreign transaction fees.

 The Chase Freedom Unlimited® card is second on our list.
-Like the previous two cards, the Chase Freedom Unlimited card gives you 15 months at 0% APR, giving you over a year to pay down your balance before the regular APR kicks in.
+Like the previous two cards, the Chase Freedom Unlimited® card gives you 15 months at 0% APR, giving you over a year to pay down your balance before the regular APR kicks in.
 After that 15-month intro period, an APR of 17.24%-25.99% Variable applies.

 You can also earn unlimited 1.5% cash back on every purchase you make.
 There’s no minimum to redeem your cash back rewards, and you can use them for statement credits, gift cards, or the Ultimate Rewards travel portal.

-There’s a $150 signup bonus if you spend $500 on purchases within the first three months of opening an account.
-Even if you only use your card for gas and groceries, you could easily meet that threshold to take advantage of the bonus.
+You can earn 3% cash back on all purchases in your first year up to $20,000 spent.
+Even if you only use your card for gas and groceries, you could easily meet that threshold to take advantage of the extra cash back.

 When it comes to balance transfers, the HSBC Gold Mastercard® credit card is hard to beat.
 With this card, you get the first 15 months from account opening at 0% APR on balance transfers and new purchases, the longest introductory period on our list.
-Balance transfers must be posted within the first 60 days of opening an account.
+This card also comes with a balance transfer free of 4.00% of the amount of your transfer.

 There’s also no annual fee or foreign transaction fee.
 It doesn’t offer any cash back rewards, but you do get access to a nice host of benefits, including trip planning assistance, roadside assistance, extended warranty protection, purchase protection, and price protection.